All Episodes

 I know it.

-You know, these pantyhose eye drag.
+You know, these pantyhose I drag.

-Okay, it's a keeper that shows up in the uh in the rotation for upcoming John Edwards updates.
+That shows up in the rotation for our upcoming John Edwards updates.

-Uh where does actually I think it might have been in the story and I missed it because it only printed the first page.
+Actually, I think it might have been in the story and I missed it because it only printed the first page.

-Every once in a while we get in a primary race where a man says he's the best woman in the race.
+Every once in a while, we get in a primary race where a man says he's the best woman in the race.

 I have never seen a candidate win with that argument yet.